cse19922021/Deep-Learning-Security-Vulnerabilities/README.md

 In order to extract commits, please use this [script](https://github.com/cse19922021/Deep-Learning-Security-Vulnerabilities/blob/main/fetch_commits.py).

+The steps to reproduce the commits for each ML library is as follows:
+* Put `fetch_commits.py` under any directory in your os, and the commits will be generated at the same directory.
+Please note that you need Python3.x to be able to run the script.
+* Once you run the script, you will see multiple parameters.
+The main parameters are the target ML library username and repository name as well as personal access token.

 In order to generate Figure 7 and Figure 9, we used a Python library called [plotly](https://plotly.com/).
 You can use this script [Link](https://github.com/cse19922021/Deep-Learning-Security-Vulnerabilities/blob/main/figure7.py) and [Link](https://github.com/cse19922021/Deep-Learning-Security-Vulnerabilities/blob/main/figure9.py) to generate the Figure 7 and Figure 9 respectively.
+To generate Figure 7 and Fugure 9, you just put scripts anywhere in your os and run it using Python3.x.
+You can not run scripts using Python2.x.
+Then the figures will be generated as webpages in your localhost address.

 In order to run our developed automated mutation testing tool (DeepMute), please refer to [Link](https://github.com/cse19922021/DeepMute/tree/main).